-James Joseph Brown was an American singer, dancer, musician, record producer, and bandleader.
+James Joseph Brown was an American singer, record producer, and bandleader.
 The central progenitor of funk music and a major figure of 20th century music, he is often referred to by the honorific nicknames "the Hardest Working Man in Show Business", "Godfather of Soul", "Mr. Dynamite", and "Soul Brother No. 1".
 In a career that lasted more than 50 years, he influenced the development of several music genres.
 Brown was one of the first 10 inductees into the Rock and Roll Hall of Fame at its inaugural induction in New York on January 23, 1986.